SamuelSwartzberg/flashcardifying_text_temp/inf/human-computer-interface/IO/input/keys-text/keys/*-keys.md

 In insert mode, typing moves the characters in the right further to the right.

 When in overtype/insert mode, the cursor is reasonably wide/narrow

+###### compose & dead

+An auto-exiting lock key (my term) is a lock key that exits the mode after some other action(s) is/are taken.
+A compose/dead key is an auto-exiting lock key that enters a mode where the following one/two or more visible character key(s) will produce an alternate character, often via merging.
+^e.g. ⟦compose⟧ + ⟦~⟧ + ⟦n⟧ = ñ / acute accent key

 ###### caps & shift lock